aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-At the top of our class, we define constants to avoid hardcoding "magic" numbers and strings throughout.
+At the top of our class, we define constants to avoid hardcoding magic numbers and strings throughout.
 Our initializer accepts `gender`, `height`, and `stride` all as optional arguments.
 Handling optional information is a common programming problem.
 If the optional parameters are passed in, our initializer sets instance variables of the same names, after some data formatting to allow for a case insensitive gender parameter to be passed in, as long as its defined in `GENDER`, and prevent a height and stride that is non-numerical or less than 0.

 Even when all optional parameters are provided, the input stride takes precedence.
 If it's not provided, `calculate_stride` determines the most accurate stride length it can for the user.
 This is done with an `if` statement: